alexyy802/waifucord/docs/migrating.rst

 After: ::

     vc = await channel.connect()
-    vc.play(discord.FFmpegPCMAudio('testing.mp3'), after=lambda e: print('done', e))
+    vc.play(senpai.FFmpegPCMAudio('testing.mp3'), after=lambda e: print('done', e))
     vc.is_playing()
     vc.pause()
     vc.resume()
     vc.stop()
     # ...

-With the changed :class:`AudioSource` design, you can now change the source that the :class:`VoiceClient` is playing at runtime via :attr:`VoiceClient.source`.
+With the changed :class:`AudioSource` design, you can now change the source that the :class:`VoiceBunny` is playing at runtime via :attr:`VoiceBunny.source`.

 For example, you can add a :class:`PCMVolumeTransformer` to allow changing the volume: ::

-    vc.source = discord.PCMVolumeTransformer(vc.source)
+    vc.source = senpai.PCMVolumeTransformer(vc.source)
     vc.source.volume = 0.6

 An added benefit of the redesign is that it will be much more resilient towards reconnections: